Why Do Bookmakers Refuse To Pay Out, Ban Players and Limit Accounts?

 As a tip if you want to sign up multiple adults from the same address so it through a mobile phone network.

-You must verify you are who you say you are and that you are living where you say you are living (in most cases) to withdraw from an account.
+You must verify your age, you are who you say you are and that you are living where you say you are living (in most cases) to withdraw from an account.

 If you fail to comply with verification procedures then the company doesn't have to pay you out.
 This is a legal requirement to prevent fraud and underage gambling.